brycekan123/SQLLite3-Lottery-Database/README.md

-# Sample-Database-Generation
+# SQLLite3 Lottery Database Generation

-Here, I demonastate how I have generated a sample SQLLite Database and queried the data in and out of the database I used python and SQL thorugh jupyter Notebook
+Here, I demonstrated how I have generated a SQLLite3 Database, added various dataframes and queried the data in and out of the database with python and SQL.